Blueprint Travelers - Travel Site

 5 Island Rosario Tour

 This is a tour that you will see advertised all over the place in Cartagena.
 If you want to experience bits and pieces of the archipelago, then this could be the tour for you.
-You start by boating by the Fort San Fernando which was used to protect the city.
+A sample itinerary includes starting by boating by the Fort San Fernando which was used to protect the city.
 Then, you go snorkeling over the submerged airplane and over a coral reef.
 Next, you will head to the island of Cholon, known for its party scene where you will get to wade in the water and get some drinks or fresh oysters.
 Lastly, you will stop at a beach club on Playa Blanca, where you will get to see the beautiful beach and get lunch.
-Optionally, you can stay later in the evening to see the luminous plankton.
+Some of the itineraries may differ and go to different islands at various times of the day so make sure to read the description of the tour to get an experience that aligns with your personality.

 Vendors selling oysters directly from the ocean